Sh4d1/dotfiles-1/README.md

 ## installing

-dotfiles are managed and installed with [ansible](https://www.ansible.com/).
+dotfiles are managed and installed with [Salt](https://saltstack.com/).

 1. clone the repo
 2. cd into the repo directory
+3. install saltstack

-3. run `ansible-playbook dotfiles-install-localhost.yaml -e 'somevars=maybeneeded'` to install
+4. run `./install.sh` to install

 It will also make sure dependencies are installed, etc.